manavneema/wdps_group27/README.md

 1. **Entity Extraction**: Uses spaCy's `en_core_web_md` model to identify and extract entities from the input text.

-2. **Type Mapping**: Translates spaCy NER labels to corresponding DBpedia ontology types to categorize entities accurately.

-3. **SPARQL Querying**: Constructs SPARQL queries based on the mapped types and entity texts to retrieve potential DBpedia candidates.
+2. **SPARQL Querying**: Constructs SPARQL queries from the entity texts to retrieve potential DBpedia candidates.

-4. **Candidate Retrieval**: Executes the queries against DBpedia's SPARQL endpoint to fetch candidate entities and their abstracts.
+3. **Candidate Retrieval**: Executes the queries against DBpedia's SPARQL endpoint to fetch candidate entities and their abstracts.

-5. **Contextual Similarity**: Utilizes spaCy's vector representations to calculate similarity between the provided context and each candidate's abstract, selecting the best match.
+4. **Contextual Similarity**: We calculate cosine similarity between the provided context and each candidate's abstract, selecting the best match.

-6. **Logging & Error Handling**: Logs each step and handles exceptions to ensure robust and traceable entity linking.
-This is between

 ## How to Run